We're taking action to

 We have three wells that produce manganese at approximately 0.10 – 0.15 mg/L while two other well sites produce significantly lower concentrations.

-I have a newer house with water meter installed as per Osoyoos Building Requirements.
-Will I be reimbursed for my or will I be paying for everyone else's meters via Taxation?
+I have a newer house with a water meter installed as per Osoyoos Building Requirements.
+Will I be reimbursed or will I be paying for everyone else's meters via Taxation?

 The cost of water metering will be shared amongst all water users, whether you have a meter or not.

-What are the levels of Chlorine and Floride in our drinking water in Osoyoos?
+What are the levels of Chlorine and Fluoride in our drinking water in Osoyoos?

 Chlorine levels can vary depending on location throughout the system.
 Chlorine residuals will be between 0.2 and 2.0 mg/L. The Town of Osoyoos does not add Fluoride to the distribution system.
 However, some of our wells have naturally forming amounts of Fluoride in them.